HaiqiChenLab/haiqichenlab.github.io/contactus.md

 J7<br>
 Dallas, TX 75390-8511<br>

-We are always looking for motivated undergraduates, graduate students, and postdoctoral fellows interested in working at the interface of molecular/genomics technology development and reproductive biology.
-Click [here](https://regl-utsw.github.io/research/) for a link to our most recent research interests.
+We are looking for motivated undergraduates, graduate students, and postdoctoral fellows interested in working at the interface of molecular/genomics technology development and reproductive biology.
+Click [here](https://haiqichenlab.github.io/research/) for a link to our most recent research interests.

 Interested in joining?
 Please e-mail Haiqi at _haiqi.chen@utsouthwestern.edu_.